 This success has created momentum for a statewide chronic absence effort led by the Arkansas Grade-Level Reading Campaign and the Arkansas Department of Education.

-Community Lead: Sylvia Moore
+For more information, contact Community Lead: Sylvia Moore